“Okay,” Red says as he takes out his notebook. “From the top… bags, phones, and wallets?”

 Red nods seriously, and closes his eyes again.
 It’s not a plan, exactly, but he still visualizes his agreement going wrong somehow.
 Despite liking Aiko so far, he imagines himself a couple months from now regretting the decision.
 Why?

 She could be a thief.
 We don’t even know if it’s her real name, she might grab our stuff tonight and just run.
 She could be a bad trainer.
 Maybe she gets one of us hurt, or our pokemon get killed trying to help cover for her.

 He feels like he’s not going deep enough.
-It feels wrong somehow, trying to imagine why you might regret befriending someone, but he slipping his mind deeper into the free-flow of thoughts and lets himself consider everything he just learned about her.
+It feels wrong somehow, trying to imagine why you might regret befriending someone, but he slips his mind deeper into the free-flow of thoughts and lets himself consider everything he just learned about her.
 Her dad doesn’t want her to be a trainer, maybe she’s concealing something from us.
 She’s poor, maybe she can’t afford the same tools or gear as us and we’ll keep having to buy her things to not feel guilty.
 She admitted to being jealous, it might get worse over time and cause arguments and bitterness.